asnodgrass/columbus-v1000/README.md

 ## Installation

+Download the [release binaries][] from Github, or build your own.
 Assuming Go has been installed locally:

     go get github.com/asnodgrass/columbus-v1000
     go install github.com/asnodgrass/columbus-v1000